-Menu labels displaying amount of exercise needed to burn calories show benefitsApril 23rd, 2013 in Health /
+Menu labels displaying amount of exercise needed to burn calories show benefitsApril 23, 2013 in Medicine & Health / Health

 More restaurants are displaying calorie information on their menus than ever before.
 It's not a coincidence; by law, retail food establishments that are part of a chain with twenty or more locations nationwide must disclose the calorie content of each menu item.
 The goal is to encourage consumers to make healthier, informed food choices.
 The majority of studies, however, show that providing information on calorie content does not lead to fewer calories ordered or consumed.
 A new angle for encouraging reduced calorie intake in these establishments would be welcome by many in the nutrition field.
 One currently being explored is displaying on the menu the minutes of exercise–brisk walking in this case–needed to burn food calories.